AriaSalvatrice/AriaModules/README.md

 **There is no offline mode, and no built-in way to load older fortunes, by design.** These are multiplayer-only oracles.
 But I won't prevent you from editing the .json files in the `AriaSalvatrice/Arcane/` directory of your VCV Rack user directory, if you really must.
 Every downloaded fortune is archived locally, a full archive is available from GitHub, and if a local file exists for today, it will not be checked against the server.
 (Quick tech remark about JSON API cache spoofing: such self-deception will never alter your true destiny, and it is unwise to cling to the past instead of living for a future you can yet change.)

-Using this series of modules to their full extent requires a bit of creative patching, a bit of lateral thinking, but most importantly, friends to share your different interpretations of the same fortune with.
-**If you treat my oracles as a mere random number generator, you will never gain any wisdom from them.**
+**Protip for cool kids only:** If you treat my oracles as a mere random number generator, you will never gain any wisdom from them.